 This comment was simply absurd.
-Trained, cohesive, and lethal combat units bound together by a common mission, and supporting comrades in arms to accomplish that mission, are what it takes to win on the battle-field.
+Trained, cohesive, and lethal combat units bound together by a common mission, and supporting comrades in arms to accomplish that mission, are what it takes to win on the battlefield.

 The MLDC cited no credible evidence to support its irresponsible call to replace "warfighting standards of the past" with "inclusion" as the "norm."
-Instead, the MLDC Report relied on a 1996 Harvard Business Review article that was all about private companies and law firms.
-These enterprises, of course, have never been required to successfully close with and destroy an enemy force by fire and maneuver. (p.
+Instead, the MLDC Report cited a 1996 Harvard Business Review article analyzing various experiences of insurance and consulting companies, banks, and law firms - enterprises that are not required to successfully close with and destroy an enemy force by fire and maneuver.
+11 (p.
 18)